 It’s a bit of a different story for individuals.
 For example, on an individual basis, the increased risk in breast cancer amounts to less than a tenth of 1 percent per year.

 That’s not to say we should just shrug off this study.
 There was an increase in certain diseases and conditions — and it’s important to be aware of them.
 After weighing up the evidence, the study authors concluded that the increase in risk was significant enough to warrant halting the study.

 Initially, the estrogen-only arm of the study was continued.
 But in March 2004, this part of the study was also closed down.
-As the press release announcing this stated:
+As the National Institutes of Health (NIH) press release announcing this stated:

 So estrogen alone (Premarin) did not affect breast cancer risk, but did appear to increase the risk of strokes.

 A 37% decreased risk of colon cancer and a 33% reduction in hip fracture.
 More specifically, for every 10,000 women taking Prempro, each year there would be: